AlecThomson/fitscube/README.md

 ## TODO

 - [ ] Add support for non-frequency axes
-- [ ] Add tracking of the PSF in header / beamtable
 - [ ] Add convolution to a common resolution via RACS-Tools